The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 hierarchical_query_clause

-In a hierarchical query, you can use a special pseudo column LEVEL in the SELECT statement to indicate the level, that is, the hierarchy of a node.
-The level starts at 1, which is the root node.
-You can use this pseudo column only in hierarchical queries.
+In hierarchical queries, you can use a special pseudo column LEVEL in the SELECT statement to indicate the level of a node, which represents the hierarchy.
+The level starts at 1 and increments as you move down the hierarchy.
+This pseudo column is only available when using hierarchical queries.
 For more information about pseudo columns in hierarchical queries, see Hierarchical Query Pseudo Columns.

 Notice

-If the FOR UPDATE clause is specified in the hierarchical query, the following scenarios are not supported:
+If the FOR UPDATE clause is included in a hierarchical query, the following usage scenarios are not supported:

-For more information about hierarchical queries, see Hierarchical Query.
+For more information about using hierarchical queries, see Hierarchical Query.

 table_function

 The LOCATION clause specifies the path where the external table files are stored.
 Usually, the data files of an external table are stored in a separate directory, which can contain subdirectories.
-When you create an external table, it automatically collects all files in the directory.
+When you create an external table, the system automatically collects all files in the directory.
 Valid values:

 LOCATION = '[file://] local_file_path', wherelocal_file_pathcan be a relative or absolute path.
-If you specify a relative path, the current directory must be the installation directory of OceanBase Database.secure_file_privspecifies the file paths that the OBServer nodes have permissions to access.local_file_pathmust be a subpath ofsecure_file_priv. - For a remote LOCATION, the format is
+If you specify a relative path, the current directory must be the installation directory of OceanBase Database.secure_file_privspecifies the file paths that OBServer nodes can access.local_file_pathmust be a subpath ofsecure_file_priv. - For a remote location, the format is

-@location_name['/path']: specifies the path of the location object.['/path']is an optional parameter that specifies a subdirectory.
+@location_name['/path']: specifies the name of the location object to create an external table.['/path']is optional and specifies a subdirectory.
 For more information about creating a location object, see CREATE LOCATION.Note

 For OceanBase Database V4.4.x, the